pukkaone/find-unnecessary-includes/README.md

 file `Derived.h` defines a class deriving from the base class, so it includes `Base.h`.
 The main source file includes `Derived.h` but does not use any symbols defined in `Derived.h` and uses only symbols defined in `Base.h`.
-The tool will say `Derive.h` is replaceable, and suggest the main source file directly include `Base.h` instead.
+The tool will say `Derived.h` is replaceable, and suggest the main source file directly include `Base.h` instead.